No radiation at Berezovsky home, no sign of outside role in death

 Detectives are speaking to Berezovsky's family and friends to "gain a better understanding of his state of mind", the police statement added.

-Berezovsky was under pressure after losing a $6 billion (3.9 billion pounds) court case to Chelsea Football Club owner Roman Abramovich, a former business partner he sued in one of the most expensive cases in British legal history.
+Berezovsky was under pressure after losing a $6 billion court case to Chelsea Football Club owner Roman Abramovich, a former business partner he sued in one of the most expensive cases in British legal history.

 Putin's spokesman said Berezovsky, seen by Moscow as a criminal who should stand trial for fraud and tax evasion, had written to Putin asking for forgiveness - a suggestion dismissed by one of the oligarch's friends.